known-facts/known-schemes/README.md

 ## ✨ Features

+- Exports an enum for all well-known URI/IRI schemes (protocols).
+- Integrates seamlessly with popular crates like [Serde] and [Clap].
+- Integrates seamlessly with all URI/IRI crates.
 - Supports opting out of any feature using comprehensive [feature flags].
 - Adheres to the Rust API Guidelines in its [naming conventions].
 - 100% free and unencumbered public domain software.